awsdocs/aws-control-tower-guide/doc_source/list-of-control-objectives.md

 Each control enforces one of these objectives\.
 Sometimes controls must be applied in a group so that the control objective is enforced\.
 Information about related controls is viewable in the AWS Control Tower console, on the **Control details** page\.

 **Control objectives**

+For more information about controls and their associated control objectives, see [Tables of control metadata](control-metadata-tables.md)\.
 + **CO\.1** Establish logging and monitoring
 + **CO\.2** Encrypt data at rest
 + **CO\.3** Encrypt data in transit